ltspicer/GALAXIS.electronic/README.md

 On Raspberry (Raspbian/Raspi-OS) or macOS use the Python3 variant.

-For older Python versions than 3.12 you have to delete the **pygame** directory!

-Just copy this into the game directory (parallel to galaxis.py & data Directory).

 The update can also be initiated manually.
 To do this, simply start the updater (Linux: **./updater.sh** , Windows: **updater.bat**).

 This is necessary if, for example, Python3.11 has been upgraded to Python3.12.